aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/performance-tuning.rst

 ==================

 .. important ::
-  NeuronCore Groups (NCG) is deprecated, please see :ref:`eol-ncg` and :ref:`neuron-migrating-apps-neuron-to-libnrt` for more details.
+  NeuronCore Groups (NCG) have been deprecated.
+See :ref:`eol-ncg` and :ref:`neuron-migrating-apps-neuron-to-libnrt` for more details.

-This guide is intended to provide the reader with an in-depth understanding on how to optimize neural network performance on Inferentia for both throughput and latency.
-For simplicity, the guide uses TensorFlow and ResNet-50 model as a teaching example to learn how choosing between different compile-time optimizations (e.g. Batching and NeuronCore Pipeline), as well as model-serving optimizations (e.g. multi-threading and dynamic-batching) improves inference performance.
+This guide is intended to provide the reader with an in-depth understanding of how to optimize neural network performance on Inferentia for both throughput and latency.
+For simplicity, the guide uses the TensorFlow and ResNet-50 models as teaching examples to show how to choose between different compile-time optimizations (e.g., Batching and NeuronCore Pipeline), as well as model-serving optimizations (e.g., multi-threading and dynamic-batching) to improve inference performance.

-The following guides are considered prerequisites for this tutorial:
+The following guides are considered to be prerequisites for this tutorial:

 -  :ref:`/src/examples/tensorflow/tensorflow_resnet50/resnet50.ipynb`
 -  :ref:`tensorflow-serving-neurocore-group`